Code of Conduct

 Prohibition of Retaliatory Behavior (Commonly Known as “Whistle-Blower” Protection)

-Any person who has reasonable cause to suspect that a student has been subjected to discrimination or harassment by an employee or student, on school grounds or at a school function, who acts reasonably and in good faith and reports such information to school officials or law enforcement authorities, shall have immunity from any civil liability that may arise from making such report.
+Any person who has reasonable cause to suspect that a student has been subjected to discrimination or harassment by an employee or student, on school grounds or at a school function, who acts reasonably and in good faith and reports such information to school officials or law enforcement authorities, will have immunity from any civil liability that may arise from making such report.
 The Board prohibits any retaliatory behavior directed at complainants, victim, witnesses and/or any other individuals who participated in the investigation of a complaint of discrimination or harassment.

 Back to top

-Any student or employee who observes a student being harassed, bullied and/or discriminated against by another student or a staff member shall promptly report this information to a teacher, the Principal, the Principal’s designee, the Superintendent of Schools or the Dignity Act Coordinator.
+Any student or employee who observes a student being harassed, bullied and/or discriminated against by another student or a staff member will promptly report this information to a teacher, the Principal, the Principal’s designee, the Superintendent of Schools or the Dignity Act Coordinator.

-Staff who receive oral or written reports of harassment, bullying and/or discrimination or witness such acts shall report the incident orally within one (1) school day to the principal, their designee, or the superintendent or the Dignity Act Coordinator.
-Following an oral report, a written report of acts of harassment, bullying and/or discrimination shall be filed within two (2) school days.
+Staff who receive oral or written reports of harassment, bullying and/or discrimination or witness such acts will report the incident orally within one (1) school day to the principal, their designee, or the superintendent or the Dignity Act Coordinator.
+Following an oral report, a written report of acts of harassment, bullying and/or discrimination will be filed within two (2) school days.
 The principal, superintendent or their designee shall lead or supervise the thorough investigation of all reports of harassment, bullying and/or discrimination and ensure that such investigation is promptly completed after receipt of any written report made.

 When an investigation verifies a material incident of harassment, intimidation and/or discrimination, the superintendent, principal or their designee shall take prompt action, consistent with the District’s code of conduct, which is reasonably calculated to end the harassment, bullying and/or discrimination; eliminate any hostile environment; create a more positive school culture and climate, prevent recurrence of the behavior and ensure the safety of the student or students against whom such behavior was directed.

 Any retaliation against an individual who, in good faith, reports or assists, conducts or participates in the investigation of incidents of harassment, bullying and/or discrimination is prohibited.
 Any district staff who is authorized to impose disciplinary sanctions are expected to do so in a prompt, fair and lawful manner.
-District staff who are not authorized to impose disciplinary sanctions are expected to promptly report violations of the code of conduct to their supervisor, who shall in turn impose an appropriate disciplinary sanction, if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate sanction.
+District staff who are not authorized to impose disciplinary sanctions are expected to promptly report violations of the code of conduct to their supervisor, who will in turn impose an appropriate disciplinary sanction, if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate sanction.

 It is District policy to respect the privacy of all parties and witnesses to bullying.
 To the extent possible, the District will not release the details of a complaint or the identity of the complainant or the individual(s) against whom the complaint is filed to any third parties who do not need to know such information.
 However, because an individual’s desire for confidentiality must be balanced with the District’s legal obligation to provide due process to the accused, to conduct a prompt and thorough investigation, and/or to take necessary action to resolve the complaint, the District retains the right to disclose the identity of parties and witnesses to complaints in appropriate circumstances to individuals with a need to know.
 The staff member responsible for investigating complaints will discuss confidentiality standards and concerns with all complainants.